psychoanalysis

 The LSP takes very seriously the notion – an ethical one – of the Lay Analyst, which in some sense was Freud’s and Lacan’s notion of an analytic ideal.

-As my site here attests, I am a professional artist (BA, MFA), across various modes; and work and teach in esthetic, somatic and analytic fields.
+As my site here attests, I am a professional artist (BA, MFA), across various modes; and work and teach in æsthetic, somatic and analytic fields.

-Accordingly, I am licensed in California as a Research Analyst, which, as far as I know is a status unique to that [always unique] State.
+Accordingly, I am licensed in California as a Research Analyst, which, as far as I know is a status unique to that [still unique] State.

 CA License #RP 295.

-My current understanding – as of Fall 2022 – is Pennsylvania, Illinois, New Jersey, and New Mexico – having no statutes regarding psychoanalysis – allow me to see people in those states in addition to CA.
+My current understanding – as of Spring 2025 – is Pennsylvania, Illinois, New Jersey, and New Mexico – having no statutes regarding psychoanalysis – allow me to see people in those States in addition to CA.

-In other situations, I make myself available explicitly for non-object analytic research.
+In other situations, I make myself available explicitly for non-object analytic consulting.

 I don't take insurance.